AimanAziz02/Creative-Minds-Agency-Website/README.md

 Once we completed our tasks, we switched to the main branch and merged both Aiman and Batool branches.
 This process combined all our work into a single, unified version of the project.
 9. Final Push of the Merged Code:
 Finally, we pushed the main branch with all merged code to GitHub, completing the project setup and ensuring the latest version was accessible for future development or review.
+Tools and Technologies Used
+•	Git: Used for version control to track changes and support collaborative workflows.
+•	GitHub: Online hosting for the repository, allowing seamless collaboration between team members.
+•	Git Bash: Command-line tool used to execute Git commands and manage the project.
+Key Actions Log
+1. Project Setup:
+Cloned the GitHub repository and initialized Git to start tracking the project changes.
+2. Branching and Task Assignment:
+Created separate branches for each team member, allowing independent work on distinct parts of the project without conflicts.
+3. File Addition and Editing:
+o	Aiman's Branch: Added and structured index.html and styled the website with style.css. o	Batool's Branch: Added JavaScript functionality with script.js and organized images in the assets folder.
+4. Version Control with Commit Messages:
+Committed changes with meaningful messages to describe the purpose of each update, aiding in clear version control.
+5. Collaboration and Merging:
+Pushed individual branches to GitHub, then merged them into the main branch to consolidate all changes.
+6. Finalization:
+Pushed the final merged version of the main branch to GitHub, completing the project setup.